-What is the Honbazuke Method?
+What is the Three Step Honbazuke Method?

 Honbazuke is a method of honing kitchen knives.
 Originating in Japan, this method involves polishing the blade edge in three stages to achieve a superiorly sharp blade edge.

 This sharpening technique is one of these traditional knife production methods that incorporates centuries of history with modern technology.
 There are actually four stages in creating the knife blade.
 The first is the forging and beating of the blade itself into shape.
-The following three complex stages bring the cutting edge of the knife to life, which entails the steel being coarsely ground, then sharpened, and finally polished.
+The following three complex stages of the guide bring the cutting edge of the knife to life, which entails the steel being coarsely ground, then sharpened, and finally polished.

 A vertical rotating sharpening stone is used for the first stage to remove excess metal to create the edge of the knife, known as the edge angle.
-Once this initial grinding phase is done, the second stage is the critical honing of the blade itself using a horizontal rotating sharpening stone, setting the angle for the type of products the knife will be cutting or slicing.
+Once this initial grinding phase is done, the second stage is the critical honing of the blade itself using a horizontal rotating sharpening stone, setting the angle for the type of products the kitchen knife will be cutting or slicing.
 And finally, a leather stropping block will be used expertly to create that impeccably polished sheen, and razor-like sharpness.
 This method is best for: